 India’s competitive landscape

 The manufacturing landscape is changing.
 Countries are constantly being challenged on technical capabilities and manufacturing value adds.
-Specifically, India faces competition from China and Europe and there is a risk of her being crowded out by the increasing technical capabilities of these regions as they are focusing on medium-value segment where India has always been prominently operating.
+Specifically, India faces competition from China and Europe and there is a risk of her being crowded out by the increasing technical capabilities of these regions as they are focusing on a medium-value segment where India has always been prominently operating.
 Historically, China has focused on the low technology-low manufacturing value add space while Europe has focused on high technology – high value add

 segment.
 India’s manufacturing zone of comfort has been in the middle, both on the technology and value add axis.